Monroe, Washington: Transportation

 Monroe is located at the intersection of three highways: U.S. Route 2 (US 2), which travels eastward from Everett and over Stevens Pass to Eastern Washington; State Route 203, which follows the Snoqualmie River south towards Fall City and North Bend; State Route 522, an expressway which terminates in Monroe and connects the area to Seattle and Bothell to the southwest.
 Other major roads in Monroe include Main Street, which continues beyond the city limits towards Snohomish and Sultan; North Kelsey Street, which continues north to Chain Lake; and Fryelands Boulevard on the west edge of the city.
 US 2 through Monroe has routine traffic congestion issues that have resulted in plans for a highway bypass since the 1970s, but it remains unfunded.

 The city is bisected by the Scenic Subdivision, a major railroad owned by BNSF Railway that is used for freight and Amtrak's Empire Builder passenger service.
-Public transit in Monroe is provided by the countywide Community Transit system, with two local bus routes traveling along the US 2 corridor between Everett and Gold Bar, with some trips during peak periods continuing to the Boeing Everett Factory.
-A commuter bus route from Snohomish to Downtown Seattle runs during peak periods on State Route 522 and Interstate 405, stopping at a park and ride lot in Monroe with 102 stalls.
-The route is planned to be truncated in 2025 to Bellevue Downtown station, where it will connect with the 2 Line of the Link light rail system.
+Public transit in Monroe is provided by the countywide Community Transit system, with two local bus routes traveling along the US 2 corridor between Everett and Gold Bar.
+A commuter bus route from Snohomish to Downtown Bellevue runs during peak periods on State Route 522 and Interstate 405, stopping at a park and ride lot in Monroe with 102 stalls.
+The route originally served Downtown Seattle but was truncated in 2026 to connect with the 2 Line of the Link light rail system.
 Snoqualmie Valley Transportation operates a daily shuttle service between Monroe and Duvall on weekdays.

 Monroe also has a privately owned airfield, First Air Field, located adjacent to the Evergreen State Fairgrounds.
 The single-runway facility handles an average of 50 takeoffs and landings per day and has 73 aircraft based there.